 Graduate Degree: University of the Americas-Puebla - Masters, Information Design

-Yoga, swimming, publishing, meditation, travel, languages
+Languages, swimming, publishing, meditation, photography, travel, exploration, being creative

 What is your teaching philosophy?